larksuite/lark-samples/web_app_with_jssdk/python/README.md

 # Quickly develop a web app

-If you need to develop a web app that obtains the information of logged-in users from the Lark client-side, you can refer to this article as an example.
-This example uses the Lark client jssdk.
+If you need to develop a web app that obtains the information of logged-in users from the Feishu, you can refer to this article as an example.
+This example uses the Feishu client jssdk.
 The login status of the client-side is used to carry out the logged-in user information query feature.

 ## Runtime environment